Khairul Faizi Mohammad, Brad Yoo

 This approach is indicated for fractures of the proximal phalanx that requires ORIF.

-It can be used for flexor tendon transfer to the first phalanx, PIP arthrodesis, MTP release, and/or extensor digitorum longus, or brevis, release or lengthening.
+It can also be used for flexor tendon transfer to the first phalanx, PIP arthrodesis, MTP release, and/or extensor digitorum longus or brevis release or lengthening.

 Make a longitudinal incision over the center of the toe from the MTP joint up to the PIP joint.

 Expose the extensor tendon and retract it or…

 ….incise it in a Z-shape fashion.
 Make a short transverse cut proximally and distally.